demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 ### splunk-submit-event-hec
 ***
-Sends events to an HTTP event collector using the Splunk platform JSON event protocol. if `batch_event_data` or `entry_id` arguments are provided then all arguments related to a single event are ignored.
+Sends events Splunk. if `batch_event_data` or `entry_id` arguments are provided then all arguments related to a single event are ignored.

 ##### Base Command